 The workshop is funded by the research project ‘A composition calculus for vector-based semantic modelling with a localization for Dutch’ that will be in its final stage by the summer (Dutch Research Council NWO, 2017–2022).
 The project investigates the approach to compositionality outlined above with the objective of providing a collection of computational tools and resources for the compositional distributional study of Dutch.

 Submissions consist of papers of up to 12 pages reporting on original work that has not been published or submitted elsewhere.
 Each submission will be refereed by at least two PC members.
 You can prepare your submission using LaTeX, using the EPTCS style, and upload the pdf to Easychair.

-Accepted contributions will be published as a volume of Electronic Proceedings in Theoretical Computer Science, to be made available to ESSLLI participants at the time of the event.
+Accepted contributions have been published as a volume of Electronic Proceedings in Theoretical Computer Science, available online here!

 In addition, a post-ESSLLI volume is planned with selected revised/expanded versions of workshop contributions together with reports on the results of the funding NWO project.

 - 16 May 2022: Submission deadline (Extended until 23 May)